mstksg/inCode/copy/entries/huffman-3.md

 ~~~

 The logic is slightly cleaner; the gain isn't that much, but just being able
 to have this separation is nice.
-We also get rid of the "infinite loop";
+Also, we get rid of explicit recursion.
+And
+everybody knows that every time you can get rid of explicit recursion, you get
+a big win --- in lack of potential bugs, in more concise code, and in
-`searchPT'` only "runs once".
-In any case, this is also a good exposure to
+leveraging higher order functions.
+In any case, this is also a good exposure
-`(>~)`!
+to `(>~)`!

 <div class="note">
 **Aside**